-The city of Sedona has operated with an open checkbook under home rule Alternative expenditure limitation.
+The city of Sedona has operated with an open checkbook under home rule (option) Alternative expenditure limitation.
 This allows them to spend as much money as possible in whatever format they want.
 The city has grown to over 200 employees while robbing the residents their quality of life.

 The city operates without performance metrics.
 The system allows them to stack the decks against residents.